Soviet sale of Hermitage paintings

 The Alba Madonna by Raphael, was bought for the Hermitage by Emperor Nicholas I of Russia in 1836.
 It was sold to Andrew Mellon by the Soviet Government in 1931 for $1,166,400, the largest sum ever paid for a painting until that time.

-The Soviet sale of Hermitage paintings in 1930 and 1931 resulted in the departure of some of the most valuable paintings from the collection of the State Hermitage Museum in Leningrad to Western museums.
+The Soviet sale of Hermitage paintings between 1928 and 1931 resulted in the departure of some of the most valuable paintings from the collection of the State Hermitage Museum in Leningrad to Western museums.
 Several of the paintings had been in the Hermitage Collection since its creation by Empress Catherine the Great.
 About 250 paintings were sold, including masterpieces by Jan van Eyck, Titian, Rembrandt, Rubens, Raphael, and other important artists.
 Andrew Mellon donated the twenty-one paintings he purchased from the Hermitage to the United States government in 1937, which became the nucleus of the National Gallery of Art in Washington, D.C.